haiderbasheer99/Post-App/README.md

 1. Clone this Project
 2. install missing packeges using `npm install`
-3. run `npm run start:dev` after you set enf file bellow
+3. run `npm run start:dev` after you set env file bellow

 ## How to setup enviroment file